Chapter 6 Tissues

 Question 10: What are the functions of areolar tissue?

-Answer: Areolar tissue are connective tissues which is found between skin and muscles, around blood vessels and nerves and in the bone marrow.
-It fills the space inside the organs, supports internal organs and helps in the repair of tissues.
+Answer: Areolar connective tissue are found between the skin and muscle, around blood vessels and nerves and in bone marrow.
+It fills the space inside the organs, supports internal organs and helps in repair of tissue.

 Question 1: Define the term “tissue”.

-Answer: A group of cells that are similar in structure and/or work together to achieve a particular function forms a tissue.
+Answer: A group of cells that are similar in structure and work together to achieve a particular function forms tissue.

 Question 2: How many types of elements together make up the xylem tissue?
 Name them.